I'm doing a regular comic about the ad biz for mediapost.com. here's a link to the ARCHIVE.

 My co-author, Susan Champlin, and I are available to visit schools and talk about our graphic novels, Road to Revolution! and Fight for Freedom.

-See our Teachers page for highlights of our previous visits to schools around the country.
+See our Education page for highlights of our previous visits to schools around the country.

 And check out the 51 terrific reviews for Road to Revolution! on Amazon.
 It's so gratifying to read comments like, "Thus began my children's love of history."